zenika-open-source/FAQ/docs/installation.md

 ## Configuration

 The app requires some environment variables to properly wire up to its backing services.
-See the [backing services documentation](/docs/backing_services.md) for more information on which environment variables you need.
+See the [backing services documentation](/docs/backing_services.md) and the [integrations documentation](/docs/integrations.md) for more information on which environment variables you need.

 You may define environment variables manually or you may use an `.env.local` file.
 This file is picked up by npm scripts.
 You can read an introduction to `.env` files [here](https://www.npmjs.com/package/dotenv).
 An `.env.local.example` file is provided with the project to initialize your own copy of `.env.local`.